hrefjeff/sfv_old/hitbox.md

 Everytime I waited on something today I practiced my 4+3 inputs.
 Whether it was waiting on food, waiting at a red light, or waiting for an ad on a video to be done.

+### _Taking Densetsu's advice_

 I'm applying the first lesson and slowing it down to become familiar with it and speeding it up gradually.

-### _Taking Densetsu's advice_

-I went ahead and started playing Hollow Knight.
+Also, I started playing Hollow Knight.
 It's a super dope side scrolling game and fits the hitbox perfectly.
-Moving became easier within 30 minutes of playing.
+Movement became easier within 30 minutes of playing.

 ## Day 1